Is The Lake Minnewanka Cruise Worth It?

 Other Boating Opportunities

-There are a wide range of boating options on Lake Minnewanka, including canoes, motorboats, kayaks, or even stand-up paddleboards.
-The boat dock is also managed by Pursuit.
+There is a wide range of boating options on Lake Minnewanka, including canoes, motorboats, kayaks, and stand-up paddleboards.
+Pursuit also manages the boat dock.

 Lake Minnewanka Boats and Canoe Costs